-Could Your Irritable Bowel Be the Cause of Your PCOS?
+Could Your Irritable Bowel Be Linked to Your PCOS?

 Do you have PCOS and IBS (irritable bowel syndrome) symptoms?
 You might be surprised to know you’re not alone and that this isn’t an unfortunate co-incidence.
 A 2009 study found that an astonishing 42% of women with PCOS also had IBS.
 Only 10% of women without PCOS have IBS.
 Even more interesting was that the women with both PCOS and IBS also had significantly more weight gain than those with PCOS alone (1).
 There’s definitely a relationship between PCOS and IBS, which this article will explore.